gristlabs/jupyterlite-widget/USAGE.md

   - `async destroy(row_ids)`

 You can also use `grist.raw` for direct access to the plugin API, e.g. `await grist.raw.docApi.fetchTable(table_id)`.
 This may return raw cell values which you can decode with `grist.decode_cell_value(value)`.

+You can use many (but not all) third-party libraries in your notebook such as `pandas`.
+Many will be installed automatically when they're imported.
+Others will require running `%pip install <package name>` in a cell, e.g. `%pip install pandas`.
+Note that it's `%pip` and not `!pip` as in a regular Jupyter notebook.